AhmPol/ai-dataset-size-study/README.md

-# AI Dataset Size Study: Effect on Object Detection Performance
+# Imapct of AI Dataset Size on Object Detection Performance

 ## Overview